 Recycling separates waste items from the residual waste stream and reprocesses the materials to create new products.
 The waste items that we accept for recycling include paper, cardboard, plastic types 1 & 2 only, tin/ aluminium cans, glass bottles and jars.

 Composting at home

-We promote composting of organic and food waste to reduce rubbish disposal costs and grow a healthy and plentiful garden.
+Composting organic and food waste is a great way to reduce the amount of rubbish that goes to the landfill.
+PLUS it helps grow a healthy and plentiful garden.

 - It helps to reduce the harmful effects of organic waste in landfill (e.g. water pollution, emissions of the potent greenhouse gas methane, and bad smells)

 - It helps to reduce the need for chemical fertilisers in your garden